St Mewan

+For elections to Cornwall Council, St Mewan is in the St Mewan and Grampound electoral ward.
+It was in the St Mewan electoral ward (which also included neighbouring villages) from 2005 to 2021.

 Parish church

 The church is dedicated to Saint Mewan, a sixth-century Celtic saint who was born in Wales, visited Cornwall, and is mostly venerated in Brittany.
 The current building dates from the 13th century and is mentioned in a bishops' inquisition of 1294 as the 'Ecclesia de St Mewany'.
 It was, however, substantially rebuilt in 1854 by George Edmund Street and enlarged in 1890.
 The church tower is of only two stages and is built of granite blocks.
 Local legend suggests that the original builders were prevented from raising it higher by the devil, who threw down their stones each night.